 Given past events which involved the arrests of HideMyAss’s paid customers based on information the service gave to the authorities, this is a major slap on the VPN provider’s claims of anonymity.

-The Switzerland based VyprVPN service is a very innovative and feature laden offering that utilizes sophisticated technology to ensure the privacy of its customers.
+Switzerland based VyprVPN service is a very innovative and feature-laden offering that utilises sophisticated technology to ensure the privacy of its customers.

 Besides the expected OpenVPN, L2TP/IPSec and PPTP support, it also uses a proprietary Chameleon standard – a modified version of OpenVPN that scrambles your data packets to defeat deep-packet inspection employed by many censorship policies.

 The Tier-1 network, owned and operated by Golden Frog, i.e. VyprVPN’s parent company, and 700+ servers spread over 50 locations globally, ensures totally reliable and exceptionally breezy download speeds and functionality.

 The service also offers a dedicated DNS proxy (cannot be used separately, requires a VyprVPN sign up first) as well as NAT firewall for added usability.